Notification of Rights Under FERPA

 - The right to inspect and review the student’s education records within 45 days of the day the university receives a request for access.
-Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit the Request to Inspect and Review Educational Records form, identifying the records they wish to inspect, to the appropriate registrar.
 The university official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
 Students may waive their right of access to recommendations and evaluations in the cases of admissions, application for employment, and nomination for awards.
 The university may not require students to sign a waiver of their right of access to their records, but students should be aware that recommendations and evaluations may not be very helpful or candid without a signed waiver.

-- The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A “school official” is:
+- The right to provide written consent before the university discloses personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.

 - a person serving on the Board of Trustees;

-- a student serving on an official commitment, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks; or
+- a student serving on an official commitment, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks.

 - performing a task that is specified in his or her job description or contract agreement;

 - performing a task related to a student’s education;

 - performing a task related to the discipline of a student;

 - providing a service or benefit relating to the student or student’s family (such as health care, counseling, job placement, or financial aid); or